How Good Am I at AI? An Honest Way to Find Out

 You walk away with:

-• A composite score and tier classification
+• A composite score and tier classification out of 100

 • Five dimension scores showing your actual profile shape